Loona 1/3: Pre-debut: Revealing of the first three members

-2017-present: Debut with Love & Live, ViVi solo album, and Love & Evil
+2017: Debut with Love & Live, ViVi solo album, and Love & Evil

 On March 12, 2017, The sub-unit made their first live appearance on SBS's Inkigayo, performing both "You and Me Together" and "Love&Live".
 A day later, on March 13, they officially debuted with the release of their extended play Love & Live, featuring HeeJin, HyunJin, HaSeul and ViVi.
 On April 5, ViVi was officially revealed as the fifth member of Loona.
 Then, she released a solo album named ViVi with the title track "Everyday I Love You", featuring HaSeul, on April 17.
 The sub-unit supposedly cost 4 million dollars to produce, with the music video for their title track being filmed in New Zealand and Hong Kong.

 A reissue of their extended play 'Love & Live, titled Love & Evil was released on April 27 with the addition of two tracks and the new lead single "Sonatine".

-On January 13, 2023, it was announced that member HeeJin had won a lawsuit against agency BlockBerry Creative, which terminated her exclusive contract with the agency.